franzpisto/franzpisto/content/_index.md

           [Click here for more informations](https://franzpisto.com/photo-services/).
         title: Photographer
       - content: I graduated in **Master of Science in Finance** during 2020.
-The same day I was hired by an investment company and I work as an Intern Business Analyst utilizing SimCorp Dimension database for data extraction, data setup and portfolio calculation.
+The same day I was hired by an **investment company** and I work as an Intern Business Analyst utilizing SimCorp Dimension database for data extraction, data setup and portfolio calculation.
+My area is Global Investment Platform - Simcorp Dimension Competence Center.
         title: Business Analyst - SCD
     subtitle: "First of all, I do essentially four things: editor, photographer, simple websites and..."